Over the last few years, we've helped a lot of people fix problems with their Joomla sites.

 Your first step is to update everything on your site.

-For Joomla itself and for all good extensions, updates will be clearly visible when you login as in the image above.
+For Joomla itself and for all good extensions, updates will be clearly visible when you login as in the image below.

 - To update Joomla, go to Components > Joomla!
 Update.